EXCLUSIVE-WHO to consider adding obesity drugs to 'essential' medicines list

 However, some public health experts warn against introducing such medicines too broadly as a solution to a complex condition that is still not completely understood.

-"Obesity is an increasingly important health problem in many countries," said a WHO spokesperson.
-"Medicines for the treatment of obesity are only one aspect of management, of course, and prevention is also crucial."
+He said there were still issues around the cost of liraglutide as well as the fact that it had not been in use long enough which may make inclusion on the list unlikely, but it was up to the expert committee to review the evidence and decide.

-The WHO said the expert panel would consider the evidence for liraglutide over the coming months.
-They may also seek a broader evaluation of other types of weight-loss treatments in the future.
+"At the same time, WHO is looking at the use of drugs to reduce weight ... in the context of a systematic review for guidelines for children and adolescents," he said.

 Over 650 million adults worldwide are obese, more than triple the rate in 1975, and roughly another 1.3 billion are overweight, according to the WHO.
-The majority – 70% - live in low- and middle-income countries.
+The majority of obese and overweight people – 70% - live in low- and middle-income countries.

 EXPANDING ACCESS